mchspc/PythonLessons/untitled.md

 # Setting up Python

-Welcome to the first python lesson
+Welcome to the first Python lesson of the MCHS Programming Club!